The Interaction between Inputs and Configurations fed to Software Systems: an Empirical Study: Threats to Validity

 \textbf{Internal Validity.} First, our results can be subject to measurement bias.
 We alleviated this threat by making sure only our experiment was running on the server we used to measure the performance of software systems.
 It has several benefits: we can guarantee we use similar hardware (both in terms of CPU and disk) for all measurements; we can control the workload of each machine (basically we force the machine to be used only by us); we can avoid networking and I/O issues by placing inputs on local folders.
 But it could also represent a threat: our experiments may depend on the hardware and operating system.
-The measurement process is launched via docker containers.
+To mitigate this, we conducted an additional experiment on \soft{x264} over a subset of inputs to show the robustness of results whatever the hardware platforms\footnote{See the companion repository at \url{https://github.com/llesoil/input_sensitivity/blob/master/results/others/x264_hardware/x264_hardware.ipynb}}.
+The measurement process is launched via Docker containers.
 If this aims at making this work reproducible, this can also alter the results of our experiment.
 Because of the amount of resources needed to compute all the measures, we did not repeat the process of \Cref{fig:measurement_process} several times per system.
 We consider that the large number of inputs under test overcomes this threat.
-Moreover, related work (\eg \cite{10.1145/3358960.3379137} for \soft{x264}) has shown that inputs often maintain stable performance between different launches of the same configuration.
+Moreover, related work (\eg \cite{10.1145/3358960.3379137} for \soft{x264}) has shown that inputs lead to stable performance measurements across different launches of the same configuration.
 Finally, the measurement process can also suffer from a lack of inputs.
 To limit this problem, we took relevant dataset of inputs produced and widely used in their field.
-For $RQ_{1}$-$RQ_{3}$, executing our code with another python environment may lead to slightly different conclusions.
 For $RQ_{3}$, we consider oracles when predicting the best configurations for both scenarios, thus neglecting the imprecision of performance models: these results might change on a real-world case.
 In \Cref{sec:significance}, our results are subject to the selection of research papers: since we use and reproduce \cite{julianasurvey}, we face the same threats to validity.

 \textbf{External Validity.} A threat to external validity is related to the used case studies and the discussion of the results.
 Because we rely on specific systems and interesting performance properties, the results may be subject to these systems and properties.
 To reduce this bias, we selected multiple configurable systems, used for different purposes in different domains.